Beware of Hidden Sugar in Foods

 Hidden sugar.
 Beware!

-You may have come across a study out of UCSF last month about sugar — decreasing added sugar in kids diets for just 10 days caused significant decreases in bad cholesterol, triglycerides, and blood pressure.
+You may have come across a study out of UCSF about sugar — decreasing added sugar in kids’ diets for just 10 days caused significant decreases in bad cholesterol, triglycerides, and blood pressure.
 You might be thinking that eliminating added sugar from your diet or your families is just too tall an order, so why bother?
 Any of that sound familiar?

 This isn’t an “all or nothing” game — a decrease in sugar is progress.
 Here are a few tips from us to help you get started.

 Glucose, sucrose, galactose, fructose, barley malt, rice syrup, maltose, muscovado, dextrose, malt syrup… Have you seen these on labels?
 Yep, they’re sugar.
-Here are some names of hidden sugar in foods that we created.
+Here are some names of hidden sugar in foods.

-While we could argue that all added sugar is unnecessary, what we’re talking about here is the products that contain sugar but the “no-added sugar” variety is just as good.
-Products like peanut butter and applesauce are good examples of foods that don’t need additional sugar to taste great.
+While we could argue that all added sugar is unnecessary, what we’re talking about here are products that contain sugar but don’t need it.
+There are many “no-added sugar” products that taste even better.
+Products like salad dressing, sandwich meat, and applesauce are good examples of foods that don’t need additional sugar to taste great.

-Barbecue sauce, marinara, and other pre-prepared sauces are in many cases packed with added sugar.
-Check the label, and see what you find.
-The best option is to make them from scratch.
+Many pasta, barbecue, and other pre-prepared sauces are packed with added sugar.
+Check labels and see what you find.
+Choose no-sugar-added sauces or you can make your own!

 The average American eats about 22 teaspoons of added sugar per day — that’s almost half a cup!
-Try our tricks for decreasing the total amount, if the thought of going cold turkey makes you squeamish.
+Here are our tricks for cutting sugar cravings and decreasing your sugar intake.

 Sources: UCSF, Harvard School of Public Health, American Diabetes Association